suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 of object headers instead of carrying complete track identifier information in every object message.

 While the subscription is active for a given name, the Relay(s) must send objects for tracks it receives to all the matching subscribers.
 Optionally, a client can refresh its subscriptions at any point by sending a new `subscribe_message`.

-### PUBLISH REQUEST Message.
+### PUBLISH REQUEST Message {#publish_req}

-The `publish_request` message provides one or more Tracks that the publisher intends to publish data.
+The `publish_request` message provides one or more tracks that the publisher intends to publish data.

 ```